top of page

 The Cider Farm

 There's a lot going on at Slowpoke Cider Farm.
 It took us a couple of tries to get our cider trees established.
 With over 400 1-2 year old trees in the nursery, We were excited to start planting out our 5 acre orchard in the big field this past spring.
-Mainly cider and heritage apple varieties, our cider orchard is a slow but steady first step towards starting our all natural farmhouse cidery, tasting and picnic areas and store (stay tuned for more on that!)
+Mainly cider and heritage apple varieties, our cider orchard is a slow and steady learning opportunity for us!

 What else is going on?
 There's Appa and Momo, our two Kune Kune pigs.
 Meant as a breeding pair this rolly polly couple have become besties (strictly plutonic) and spend their days happily grazing clover and grasses and waiting for apple cast offs and belly rubs!
 We keep a small flock of laying hens for the family, and grow meat birds and fresh veggies seasonally as well.